apple/foundationdb/_sources/api-python.rst.txt

 Event models
 ============

 By default, the FoundationDB Python API assumes that the calling program uses threads (as provided by the ``threading`` module) for concurrency.
 This means that blocking operations will block the current Python thread.
-This behavior can be changed by specifying the optional ``event_model`` parameter to the :func:`open` or :func:`init` functions.
+This behavior can be changed by specifying the optional ``event_model`` parameter to the :func:`open` function.

 The following event models are available: